AKSHAYBHOPANI/Job-Posting-Schema-Structuring-Job-Data-for-Enhanced-Accessibility-and-Efficiency/README.md

 Adding a job posting schema code to a website involves embedding the JSON-LD structured data within the HTML code of the webpage where the job listing is displayed.
 Here are the steps to add the code:

 # Step 1: Locate the HTML Section for the Job Posting
 Identify the section of the HTML code that represents the job posting on your webpage.
-This could be within a <div>, a section of the page dedicated to job listings, or any area specifically designed for displaying job details.
+This could be within a <div>,a section of the page dedicated to job listings, or any area specifically designed for displaying job details.

 # Step 2: Insert JSON-LD Script
 Within the identified HTML section, add a <script> tag containing the JSON-LD structured data.
 For example: